fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 `ImageDataGenerator`.

 More advanced augmentations can be done with the OpenCV library.
-However, focusing on this is outside the scope of this chapter.
+However, focusing on this is outside the scope of this lab.